chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_whitespace.rst

 .. code-block:: ruby

-   rules "rule" rule on action when true then audit:info("string") end end
+   rules 'rule' rule on action when true then audit:info('string') end end

 The rules parser does not ignore spaces that are contained within single- or double-quotes.
 For example